Disability Tax Credit Rates by Province, Canada 2026

 Click any province for detailed rates, application information, and provincial programs.

 *2026 estimated rates.
-Federal credit ($1,481) applies nationwide.
-Québec requires separate Revenu Québec provincial application.
+Federal credit ($1,448) applies nationwide.
+Québec requires a separate Revenu Québec application for the provincial credit.
 Use calculator for your estimate →

 Select Your Province